lucb31/game-engine-go/README.md

 # Survival game

 ## Bug
-- Sometimes day cycle is skipped and next wave is spawned immediately.
-Probably related to high game speeds
 - No gold earned when killing npcs
 - Player power upgrades are not applied to castle gun